sumit-kumar100/Data-Structure-Algorithm/README.md

 ## Introduction

-In this repository, you will find a collection of data structures and algorithms implemented in various programming languages.
+In this repository, you will find a collection of data structures and algorithms implemented in various C++ language.
 Each implementation includes detailed explanations and code examples to help you understand the concepts better.

 ## Data Structures